Midwestern University Glendale's Nurse Anesthetist Program

 CRNA Training

-The second phase (5 quarters) encompasses the clinical practicum and a research-based project related to anesthesia.
-The clinical phase begins in the summer of the second year of the program will give the necessary hands-on experience to prepare you for a variety of practice settings.
-This experience includes the use of their anesthesia simulation laboratory.
+The third phase (5 quarters) encompasses the clinical practicum, board preparation study, and a research-based scholarly project related to anesthesia.
+The clinical phase provides students with the necessary hands-on experience to develop the knowledge, skills and attitudes essential to the practice of nurse anesthesia in a variety of practice settings.

-All students will be considered for rotation to clinical sites in Arizona, Arkansas, California, Colorado, Florida, New Mexico, Ohio, Oklahoma, Montana, South Dakota, and Texas.
+All students will be considered for rotation to clinical sites in Arizona, Arkansas, California, Colorado, Florida, Louisiana, Montana, Nevada, New Mexico, Ohio, Texas, Utah, Washington state, and all available clinical locations.
+All students will be considered for rotation to clinical sites in Arizona, California, Colorado, Florida, Louisiana, Montana, New Mexico, Ohio, Texas, and Washington.
 You may be assigned to rotations in any combination of these states to ensure the best quality set of clinical rotations.
-You’ll need to make your own arrangements for transportation to and lodging at these clinical sites.
+The program assists students with lodging at clinical sites.
+Some sites offer free or subsidized housing.

 Program Requirements